 Space and Time CAN change!

 Einstein finally got the recognition he deserved.
-Pic on the right is from a 1927 Physics conference.
-(I couldn’t work Marie Curie into this post but I’ll point her out here.
+The next photo is from a 1927 Physics conference.
+(I couldn’t work Marie Curie into this post but I’ll point her out below.
 She won two Nobel Prizes! )

 HENRIETTA SWAN LEAVITT and THE EXPANDING UNIVERSE